RobinLinus/coins-legacy/README.md

 # Coins
-Research on Bitcoin scalability and usability.
+Product-driven research on Bitcoin scalability and usability.
 Prototypes and papers.
 Feedback is very welcome!

 ## Projects